javiervargas02/javiervargas02/README.md

 - Designed and developed 25+ multilingual chatbots for various sectors, optimizing user experience and lead capture.
 - Customized conversational flows based on client needs and integrated with Zoho CRM via PHP webhooks and API.
 - Managed client feedback to enhance chatbot performance and collaborated with translators for accurate multilingual dialogues.

+### **Paramount Die** | Software Engineer Intern
+_FEBRUARY 2024 - JANUARY 2025, San Pedro Garza García, NL.
+México_
+- Developed and deployed a Single Page Application (SPA) using React, focusing on user-friendly interface design.
+- Built the backend with Python’s FastAPI framework and deployed the API using Render for seamless cloud operations.
+- Developed a dynamic PDF report generator that aggregates and analyzes data from industry records, providing valuable insights to enhance decision-making processes.
+- Implemented custom hooks and managed page routing with react-router-dom to optimize navigation and code modularity.
+- Designed and secured API endpoints, ensuring proper authorization, file handling, and database connectivity for data transfer.
+- Integrated internationalization (i18n) using the react-i18next library to support multi-language users.

+---

 ### **Fullstack Project** | Mom & Pop Web
 _FEBRUARY 2023 - MAY 2023, San Pedro Garza García, NL.
 México_